 Whether you're an advertiser, a marketer, or a content creator, understanding the difference between OTT and CTV is essential for making the right choice for your campaigns.
+Why?
+Simply because it will give you a clear picture of strategies, benefits, and, why not, challenges you will face in the future.

-OTT stands for over-the-top, a term used to describe the process of streaming content—such as videos, music, or games—over the internet without needing a traditional cable or satellite TV service.
+OTT stands for over-the-top, a term used to describe the process of content streaming —such as videos, music, or games—over the internet without needing a traditional cable or satellite TV service.

 What does OTT stand for in streaming?
 In the streaming context, OTT refers to delivering video content directly over the internet to viewers, bypassing traditional distribution channels like cable or satellite TV.